 It is your responsibility to ensure accurate and honest recording of your attendance.
 Attendance is recorded on Moodle for you to view your record.
-You should check this record, ideally on a daily basis.
+You should check this record, ideally on a daily basis, and any discrepancies should be brought to the attention of academicoperations@dbs.ie